 Epcot International Festival of the Holidays | Epcot Christmas Events

-New for 2017, Disney is introducing the Epcot International Festival of Holidays.
-During this experience, discover a festival featuring the joyous holiday traditions of the 11 World Showcase nations.
+During the Epcot Festival of the Holidays, which takes place from November 18 through December 30, 2018, discover a festival featuring the joyous holiday traditions of the 11 World Showcase nations.
 The event surrounds you in the wondrous sights, sounds and flavors of the season as celebrated by cultures near and far.

 Guests will be able to enjoy live musical productions, savor seasonal food & beverage specialties at the expanded Holiday Kitchens, and take a festive global tour as costumed performers bring time-honored traditions to life throughout World Showcase!